 During the First day of Christmas (December 25th) family meets for a dinner while the Second day of Christmas (December 26th) is also a public holiday.

-Easter is another popular holiday, its seccular traditions associated with pushing Easter eggs to see which one will go furthest.
-Easter bunny is not part of the Lithuanian tradition.
-Easter sunday and Easter monday are both public holidays.
+Outside Christmas period the most popular Christian festival is Easter (commemorating Jesus resurrection).
+Its secular traditions are associated with pushing Easter eggs to see which one will go furthest.
+Easter Grandmother (Velykų bobutė) is more or less a female version of Santa Claus albeit not as popular.
+Easter Sunday and Easter Monday are both public holidays.

-Lent and Advent, traditional Christian periods of non-celebration and fasting that precede Easter and Christmas respecitively, are less observed today, but some people, especially older ones and ones outside the main cities, still observe them vigorously.
+Lent and Advent, traditional Christian periods of non-celebration and fasting that precede Easter and Christmas respectively, are less observed today, but some people, especially the elderly and rural dwellers, still observe them vigorously.

 Žolinė is less popular than Joninės.
 Traditionally it was a holiday of the harvest completion.
-In the Christian tradtion plants and flowers are used in church rituals.
+In the Christian tradition plants and flowers are used in church rituals.

 Lithuania has as many as three state holidays.
-July 6th, the State Day, commemorates the corronation of the country's first and only king Mindaugas in 1253 (the true date of the event is based on a modern calculation however).
+July 6th, the State Day, commemorates the coronation of the country's first and only king Mindaugas in 1253 (the true date of the event is based on a modern calculation, however).
 February 16th, the State Restoration Day, reminds of the declaration of Lithuania's independence in 1918 and is typically considered the most important.
-March 11th, the Independence Restoration Day, recalls the 1990, when the first post-WW2 democratically elected Lithuanian parliament declared the end to the 46 year old second Soviet occupation, triggering the collapse of the Soviet Union.
+March 11th, the Independence Restoration Day, recalls the year 1990, when the first post-WW2 democratically elected Lithuanian parliament declared the end to the 46-year-old second Soviet occupation, triggering the collapse of the Soviet Union.

 In addition to these glorious dates, every single of them non-working, several sad dates are observed.
-These are the June 14th (Day of Grief and Hope), when in 1941 the Soviet genocide commenced by exiling tens of thousands Lithuanians to Siberia in cattle carriages, later joined by several times that number, many of whom died en route or after arrival.
-Occupation and Genocide day on June 15th recalls the 1940, the year when Soviets occupied Lithuania for the first time, later followed by Nazi German occupation and another Soviet occupation.
-January 13th, 1991 was the day when the Soviet troops unsuccesfully attempted to squash the Lithuanian freedom aspirations by force (14 armless civilians died, hundreds were injured).
+These are the June 14th (Day of Grief and Hope), when in 1941 the Soviet genocide commenced by exiling tens of thousands of Lithuanians to Siberia in cattle carriages, later joined by several times that number, many of whom died en route or after arrival.
+Occupation and Genocide day on June 15th recalls the year 1940, the year when Soviets occupied Lithuania for the first time, later followed by Nazi German occupation and another Soviet occupation.
+January 13th, 1991 was the day when the Soviet troops unsuccessfully attempted to squash the Lithuanian freedom aspirations by force (14 armless civilians died, hundreds were injured).
 It is now celebrated as the Day of Freedom Defenders.
-Black Ribbon and Baltic Way day reminds the August 23rd of 1939 when Soviets and Nazi Germany partitioned Europe by signing Molotov-Ribbentrop pact, and August 23rd of 1991 when Baltic peoples shown an unmatched solidarity in creating a live chain from Vilnius, Lithuania to Tallinn, Estonia in condemnation of the 1939 pact.
-Flags are downed by one third or coupled with a black banner during these days.
+Black Ribbon and Baltic Way day remind the August 23rd of 1939 when Soviets and Nazi Germany partitioned Europe by signing the Molotov-Ribbentrop pact, and August 23rd of 1989 when Baltic peoples have demonstrated an unmatched solidarity in creating a live chain from Vilnius, Lithuania to Tallinn, Estonia in condemnation of the 1939 pact.
+Flags are downed by one-third or coupled with a black banner during these days.

 January 1st is the National Flag day, marked by the choreographed replacement of the "country's most important flag" on the Gediminas Hill castle tower in Vilnius (in reality this flag is replaced several times a year due to wear, but other replacements go unpublicised).

-It is frequently claimed that such a large number of commemorations and indpendence dates tells of a sad history of Lithuania, full of upheavals.
-Despite of the number of national days, their celebration is minuscule compared to the similar days in America.
-Typically there are only officially sponsored, state or municipal funded events (public speeches, holy mass, military parades), while for many people these days are simply a time they can rest from working.
-Under the Soviet occupation all Lithuanian national holidays used to be banned with police (militia) presence increased to prevent spontaneous commemorations.
+It is frequently claimed that such a large number of commemorations and independence dates tells of a sad history of Lithuania, full of upheavals.
+Despite the number of national days, their celebration is minuscule compared to the similar days in America.
+Typically there are only officially sponsored, state or municipality funded events (public speeches, holy mass, military parades), while for many people these days are simply a time they can rest from working.
+Under the Soviet occupation, all Lithuanian national holidays used to be banned (with police (militia) presence increased to prevent spontaneous commemorations).

 Less controversial attempts to forge new traditions for national days were sponsored by media.
 One such event, commenced in 2009, suggests every Lithuanian, whether home or abroad, to sing his homeland's national anthem on a certain time on July 6th.
 The anthem is also played on some TV and radio channels at this time.

-While the fireworks may lack the choreographed display qualities of proffesional pyrotechnician's work it is the sheer number of them which impress the most as they are fired seemingly from every street and courtyard and this drags on for several hours (peaking at the midnight).
+While the fireworks may lack the choreographed display qualities of professional pyrotechnician's work it is the sheer number of them which impress the most as they are fired seemingly from every street and courtyard and this drags on for several hours (peaking at the midnight; video).
 Fireworks are followed by apocalyptical flocks of scared birds and fog-like smoke that engulfs Lithuanian cities.